Class (2023 TV series): Viewership

-Class debuted at Number 1 on Netflix India’s ‘Top 10 TV Shows in India Today’ list.
+Class debuted at Number 1 on Netflix India's ‘Top 10 TV Shows in India Today’ list.
 It also debuted at Number 1 in Bangladesh while also debuting Top 10 in the ‘Top 10 TV Shows’ lists of Bahrain, Maldives, Mauritius, Oman, Pakistan, Qatar, UAE & Sri Lanka.
+The series saw 27.7 million hours viewed from its release date till 30 June, which made it 718th most watched title on Netflix for the first 6 months of the year 2023.